How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 9 Ways to Step in and Protect a Parent

 If you notice any indicators that your parent is being exploited financially, it is a good idea to step in and help.
-You can try to stop your parent from giving away their money with several methods.
+You can try to stop them from giving away their money with several methods.

 Depending on your and your parent’s personalities and situation, some options may work better than others.